Juliettevanalst/Thesis/README.md

 The sensitivity analysis can be found in the model_versio3 map as well, in the "Sensitivity Analysis" map.

-In the Vensim map, the Vensiim model can be found.
+The Vensim model can be found in the main map.

 Link to overleaf: https://www.overleaf.com/read/zfmsnvvgmpdt#0144d9